Fix: Windows Update Error 80072EFE

 • Zone Alarm Firewall

-If you have one of the above 3rd party firewalls, disable them, restart your system and try performing the update again.
-Even if you have a different firewall software, try disabling it before performing the Windows update.
+If you have one of the above third-party firewalls, disable it, restart your system, and try performing the update again.
+Even if you have different firewall software, try disabling it before performing the Windows Update.

 The catroot2 folder is a Windows system folder required by the Windows Update process.
-Whenever you update through Windows update, the catroot2 folder is responsible for storing signatures of the Windows Update package.
-As it turns out, deleting the contents of the catroo2 folder will remove corruption and fix several Windows update problems including the 80072EFE error.
+Whenever you update through Windows Update, the catroot2 folder is responsible for storing signatures of the Windows Update package.
+As it turns out, deleting the contents of the catroot2 folder will remove corruption and fix several Windows Update problems, including the 80072EFE error.

 1. Press Windows key + R to open a Run window.
 Type Services.msc and press Enter to open the Services panel.

-3. Navigate to C:\ Windows \ System32 and locate the Catroot2 folder.
+3. Navigate to C:\Windows\System32 and locate the Catroot2 folder.
 Right-click on it and select Delete.
-You will need administrator privileges in order to complete this operation.
+You will need administrator privileges to complete this operation.

-Note: Keep in mind that your user account needs to be set up as admin in order to be able to delete Catroot2.
+Note: Keep in mind that your user account needs to be set up as an admin to delete Catroot2.
 If you are unable to delete the Catroot2 folder, try renaming it instead.
 You can use any given name.
 If that also fails, try rebooting in safe mode and attempt to delete the Catroot2 folder again.

-Method 4: Resetting the Local Group Policy of Windows
+Method 4: Reset the Local Group Policy of Windows

 If you’re working with a custom Windows Group Policy, your settings might prevent Windows Update from performing the necessary updates.
 Some users have reported that resetting their local group policy settings eliminated the 80072EFE error and allowed Windows to update normally.